RegioneER/RerUserDates/README.md

 ## FAQ

-__I would like to see a demonstration...__
+**I would like to see a demonstration...**
 Just take a look at _screenshots_ .

-__Can I donate to you?__
+**Can I donate to you?**
 Thanks but we can't accept money donations because we're a Government Organization.
 Just feel free to contribute the source code.

-__Can I contribute on development?__
+**Can I contribute on development?**
 New languages translations are welcome!
 Sure, you can, just file a [pull request on Github](https://github.com/RegioneER/RerUserDates/pull)

 ## Changelog

-### v1.0
+### v.2.0

- - First release and Marketplace integration
- - User Manager screen shot and better readme documentation
+Adding Matomo 3.x plugin compatibility, Piwik 2.x is deprecated and no more supported.
+Please download v.1.x for older versions.

-### v1.1
+### v.1.3

-- Custom date range selection is disabled in the calendar only for regular users.
-A shorts jQuery snippet hides radio input and submit button.
-- Regular users who chose a range date as their default are now forced to _yesterday_ report just visiting the index page with a warning notification.
-- New French translation by @gaumondp
+- Settings environment breaks compatibility with Matomo versions < 2.8.0, thanks to @ThaDafinser.

 ### v.1.2